* * *

 When the nurse came to take her away, Jeff was holding her.
 I watched as he wrapped her so lovingly in her little blanket and said his last goodbyes before he kissed her tiny forehead and handed her to the nurse.
 I cannot describe the rush of love that I felt for that man at that moment.
 It was overwhelming to witness the immense tenderness he demonstrated for our little departed daughter.
 His sweet, intimate farewell to her is among the most priceless images I hold onto.
 I felt unspeakably grateful for him and his enormous heart.

-I’m thankful there’s a day to celebrate fathers—My own father; my grandfathers; the father of my children; and by extension, our Heavenly Father—all of whom I love, respect, and aspire to emulate.
+I’m thankful there’s a day to celebrate fathers—My own father; my grandfathers; the father of my children; and by extension, our Heavenly Father—all of whom I love, admire, and aspire to emulate.